Teach Kids Manners: Show Them Politeness Matters

 Direct instruction is crucial in teaching good manners.
 It’s essential to communicate clearly and effectively with your child about what is expected of them and why.
 Here are some ways to provide explicit instruction on manners:

-Break down the concepts: Start by introducing the basic principles of good manners, such as respect, empathy, and consideration for others.
-Help your child understand that their actions and words can have a significant impact on the feelings and comfort of those around them.
+Break down the concepts: Start by introducing the basic principles of good manners.
+These include respect, empathy, and consideration for others.
+Help your child understand that their actions can affect those around them.
+Words can also impact the feelings and comfort of others.
+Explain to your child that their actions can greatly affect how people feel.
+Their words can also change the comfort of people near them.Strongly influence the feelings and comfort of the people near them.

 Repetition and reinforcement: As with any skill, practice makes perfect.
 Regularly review and reinforce the importance of good manners with your child.
 Revisit the lessons and discuss how they can continue to improve their behavior.